karljohns0n/nginx-more/README.md

 ## Ansible playbook

-A simple [Ansible role](https://galaxy.ansible.com/karljohns0n/nginx-more) is available to install nginx-more and keep it updated on CentOS.
+A simple [Ansible role](https://galaxy.ansible.com/karljohns0n/nginx-more) is available to install nginx-more and keep it updated.

 Example of playbook: